Daily, genre-inspired writing prompts for authors, teachers, and journaling

 read more

-What causes you to lose control of your rationality?
+How has the world most changed in the past 10 years?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
 Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering the question in the voice of a character you want to know more about.
-Photo from Unsplash, the internet’s source of freely usable...
+Photo from Unsplash, the internet’s source of freely-usable...

 read more